canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

    force = True

 Launch checkbox and check that both configs are taken into account.
-Lets say that this is the default behaviour that you use when running tests and checking that everything is all right.
+Lets say that this is the default behavior that you use when running tests and checking that everything is all right.
 Now create another launcher that we can use for submissions